StuPro-TOSCAna/stupro_toscana_vorprojekt/doc/toscalite/spec.md

     </Properties>
 </Node>
 ```
-**Explanations:**
+**Explanation:**
-* ``Type`` - For a service node the type has to always be ``service``.
+* ``Type`` - For a machine node the type always has to be ``machine``.
+In a service node it would be ``service``.
-* `Name` - See node description.
+* `Name` - As specified earlier a name refers to the unique name of a node.
+(See [Nodes](#nodes))
-* `Properties` - The Properties block is required in a machine node, because it is used to define IP-Adress (Host), Username and Password.
-The names for those can be taken from the example above.
+* `Properties` - The properties block is mandatory in a machine node, because it is used to define the IP address (of the host), a username and password.
+The specific attribute keys for these mandatory properties can be taken from the example above.
-    * For simplicity TOSCAlite only supports SSH-Authentication based on username and password.
-Public/ Private Key authentication is not supported.
+    * For simplicity TOSCAlite only supports SSH authentication based on username and password.
+Public/private key authentication is not supported.

 ### Services

-A Service represents a part of a Topology that has to be installed on a machine or on top of other services.
-The steps to install (start and stop) the service are defined in shell scripts (see *Implementation Artifacts*).
+A service represents the part of a topology that has to be installed on a machine or on top of other services.
+The steps to install, start or stop the service are defined in shell scripts (see [Implementation Artifacts](#implementation-artifacts)).
 Files other then shell scripts get defined in deployment artifacts.

 #### Implementation Artifacts

 Implementation artifacts have to implement the lifecycle operations for a service.
-Due to TOSCAlite requiring Linux-based systems shell scripts have to be used to perform these operations.
+Due to TOSCAlite requiring Linux-based systems, shell scripts have to be used to perform these operations.

 The following operations are supported:
-* Create - Required by every service.
+* Create - Mandatory for every service.
 Used to create the service.
-This script/ executable has to install all the packages required to run the service, for example.
+This script/ executable should install all the packages required to run the service.
 * Start - Optional.
 Used to start the service.
 * Stop - Optional.
 Used to stop the service.

 ##### Execution of Implementation Artifacts

-Before any script gets executed, the whole TOSCAlite archive is loaded on to every virtual machine and extracted there.
-All the extracted files will be located in the home directiory of the user that is defined in the machine node.
+Before any script gets executed, the whole TOSCAlite archive is loaded onto every virtual machine and extracted there.
+All the extracted files will be located in the home directory of the user that is defined in the machine node.

-The scripts get executed in the directory they are located in, this means, that the TOSCAlite deployment system will automatically update the parent working directory to the directory in which the script is located.
+The scripts get executed in the directory they are located in.
+This means that the TOSCAlite deployment system will automatically change the parent working directory to the directory in which the script is located.

 #### Deployment Artifacts
-Deployment artifacts are files, such as executables, that get loaded with the implementation artifact when creating the service node.
+Deployment artifacts are files, such as executables, that get loaded onto the machine with the implementation artifacts when creating the service node.
 A service can have multiple deployment artifacts.
 There is no limitation for file types.
 The ability to process the deployment artifacts has to be implemented in the shell script.

 #### Definition in XML